Safety on the Job and in Public

 significantly.
 If you use drugs or alcohol, your ability to react quickly and use sound judgment can be lessened.
 Additionally, your drug or alcohol use can be used against you in legal proceedings with your abuser by lessening your credibility.

-- Your abuser may use his drug or alcohol use as an excuse for "losing control" during an
+- Your abuser may use his drug or alcohol use as an excuse for “losing control” during an abusive incident.

 - Drug and alcohol use and abuse are never an excuse for violence.
 Rather, they are additional risk factors that may contribute to the frequency and severity of violence.